This page shows who is leading each of the curriculum areas/subjects at Greenfields during 2024/25.

 Reading to Learn

 Reading and discussing stimulating fiction, non-fiction and poetry in class also develops children’s comprehension skills.
 Every day children throughout school receive explicit teaching of reading skills.
 Children need good linguistic knowledge (in particular of vocabulary and grammar) and a broad knowledge of the world.
 Throughout the curriculum we plan enriching learning experiences, in and out of class, to broaden the children’s knowledge of themselves and the world.
-In KS2, we have daily reading skills sessions which last 30 minutes, in addition to our English lessons.
+In KS2, we have reading skills sessions which last 40-45 minutes, in addition to our English lessons.
 We ensure that the children read a range of fiction non-fiction and poetry in these sessions; texts are chosen to support learning in Science, Geography, History, RE and PSHE where appropriate.
-The sessions are broadly arranged as follows:
+The sessions include varied opportunities to read, discuss and justify their thinking and are broadly arranged as follows:

 Regular sessions are planned in for Reading for Pleasure, where children can choose whichever book they like to read and enjoy; these sessions can take place in our school library and children are encouraged to share books with each other and see reading as a sociable activity.